omgtant/claustroboard/docs/Main.md

 - on player-occupied turn start - traverse from this card via dfs with depth=0 only visiting open cards, return all cards that are reachable within (move number) moves.
 - on player landing - nothing
 - can land on me? - true
+- can start on me? - true

+## Teleport tile (inherits Abstract tile)

+**Implementations**
+- on player-occupied turn start - panic
+- on player landing - let the player choose any card such that (my.color == 0 || my.color == candidate.color) && can land on candidate
+- can land on me? - not if the player is standing on another teleport tile rn
+- can start on me? - false

+## Wall tile (inherits Abstract tile)

+**Implementations**
+- on turn start - if turn is 0, close
+- on player-occupied turn start - panic
+- on player landing - panic
+- can land on me? - false
+- can start on me? - false